palaktotala/Advanced-Calculator/README.md

 ## Properties
 * The basic mode allows the user to perform simple arithmetic tasks.
 * The scientific mode allows the user to perform logarithmic, exponential and trigonometric operations alongside the arithmetic tasks.
 * The programmer mode allows the user to interconvert values between decimal, octal, binary and hexadecimal number systems.
+It uses 2 sets of radiobuttons to carry out appropriate conversions.
 * The modes can be changed by selecting the desired mode displayed on the menu bar, which uses the os module to interact with the file system.